Music of Switzerland: Late 20th century

 1983 saw the Ex-Trem Normal release "Warum" and "Welcome to Switzerland", which revolutionized Bernese rock by adding distinctive dialect trends.
 They were followed by Züri West and other bands.

 In 1986, the duo Double became the first Swiss act to hit the US Top 40 charts with their song, "The Captain of Her Heart".

 In 1981, the guitar instrumental group "The four Windows" with lead guitarist Wolfgang Oehry (Long tall Wolfie) won best of Swiss TV's Sprungbrett, followed by a 5 year record contract with EMI.
 The group recorded the LP "IDENTITY", from which EMI singled out Wolfgang's composition "Lonely Seagull".
 It became the summer hit of 1982 and received extensive airtime on many radio stations.
 The German music publication "Fachblatt" dedicated two pages to the Windows' album, praising it as the best guitar based album in years.
-The band played in many concert halls and open airs, once even in the Ice hockey stadion in Zurich.
+The band played in many concert halls and open airs, once even in the Ice hockey stadion in Zürich.
 They also appeared in a number of TV shows.

 Since the 1980s Swiss jazz has continued to form.
 Notable exponents of the Swiss jazz scene are saxophonist Fritz Renold or trumpeter Franco Ambrosetti.
 Stephan Eicher is a popular folk rock musician, rising to prominence in the mid-1980s and gaining a popular following across Europe in the 1990s.